dougj0220/java-digital-marketplace-example/README.md

           ]
         }

+    There are now 10 new _certified digital tokens_ in the token store managed by the digital marketplace web service.
+The tokens are currently owned by the merchant "starbucks".

  1. Retrieve one of the new tokens:

         Enter command: retrieve-token -token GBGRS62FQ1Z2N491K5R24Y7HQVN9WKSY

         INFO Retrieving the token...
         INFO retrieveResponse: {
           "status" : "Succeeded",